IBM/kar-apps/README.md

 The Reefer Application GUI is implemented with Angular 9 using SPA (Single Page Application) design where all HTML, Javascript, and CSS code is fetched by the browser in a single page load to improve user experience.
-The application offers five distinct views
+The application offers four distinct views

 1. Order Create View
 - Manually create and submit an order